Sample IRS Audit Letters You Might Receive & How To Respond

 Tips For Writing Your IRS Audit Response Letter

-You have the option to take on writing your response to the IRS on your own or to hire an attorney to write it for you.
+You have the option to take on writing your audit response letter to the IRS on your own or to hire an attorney to write it for you.

-To ensure accuracy and meeting all IRS requirements, a skilled IRS tax lawyer like Attorney Sammy Kim can write your response to the letter on your behalf and represent you in any audit proceedings.
+To ensure accuracy and meeting all IRS requirements, a skilled IRS tax lawyer like Attorney Sammy Kim can write your response letter to the IRS or your response letter to CP2000, and represent you in any audit proceedings.

-If you choose to take on writing the letter yourself, be sure to include the following:
+If you choose to take on writing a letter to the IRS on your own, be sure to include the following: